Faristp/joli-undo/README.md

-# jovian-careers-website
+# joli-thappal-website
-A careers website for Jovian
+A careers website for aulla
 # joli-undo